kosivantsov/mybible-cli/README.md

 To learn what each placeholder means, run `mybible-cli --helpformat`.

 The default format is `%f %c:%v: %t (%m)` (full book name, chapter:verse\: text without most MyBible markup, module name in parenthesis): `John 11:35: Jesus wept.
 (KJV+)`.
 A format string specified with `-f` is applied only once.
-With `-F` the specified format string will be saved as default and used when no format string is specified.
+With `-F`, the specified format string will be saved as default and used when no format string is given explicitly.

 Text of the reference can be output in five different ways:
 1. `%T`- raw text with all the mark up as in the module itself